P.Y.T. (Pretty Young Thing): Release and reception

 "P.Y.T.
 (Pretty Young Thing)" was released in the US on September 19, 1983, as the sixth single from Thriller.
 The single charted at no. 10 on the Billboard Hot 100 and no. 46 on the Hot Black Singles chart, becoming the sixth Top 10 hit from Thriller.
 The song was released in Europe in March 1984.
 In the United Kingdom, the song reached a peak position of 11.
 It was most successful in Belgium, charting within the Top 10 at no. 6.
 The single was placed at no. 14 in the Netherlands.
 "P.Y.T.
 (Pretty Young Thing)" charted at number 24 in Canada and peaked at number 51 in Germany.

 Response to "P.Y.T.
 (Pretty Young Thing)" was mixed to positive.
 Stephen Thomas Erlewine of AllMusic thought that it was "frizzy funk".
 Eric Henderson of Slant Magazine believed that "P.Y.T.
 (Pretty Young Thing)" was a "lush disco paradise".
 However, Rolling Stone reviewer Christopher Connelly, while discussing the album in a review, stated that the song "isn't up to the spunky character of the other tracks".
 Connelly mentioned that one of Jackson's weaknesses was "a tendency to go for the glitz", and cited the song as one example of this.
 Davitt Sigerson, from the same magazine, also agreed with Connelly, calling it one of Thrillers "forgettables".
 Jon Pareles of The New York Times called the song "fluff", and believed that the other songs from the album were what made Thriller such a hit.
+Felix Rowe of Classic Pop called the song "an R&B and pop cracker".